-r Yes & No

-Trusts: Details regarding "Qualified Blind Trusts" approved by the Committee on Ethics and certain other "excepted trusts" need not be disclosed.
-Have you excluded from this report details of such a trust benefiting you, your spouse, or dependent child?
+Yes No Trusts: Details regarding "Qualified Blind Trusts" approved by the Committee on Ethics and certain other "excedisclosed.
+Have you excluded from this report details of such a trust benefiting you, your spouse, or dependent characteristics.
+Yes No A .

-C Yes & No

 Exemption: Have you excluded from this report any other assets, "unearned" income, transactions, or liabilities of a spouse or dependent child because they meet all three tests for exemption?